bitcoin-express/bitcoin-express-server/docs/payment.md

    "language_preference": "spanish",
    "payment_id": "kj3248-k2mn88",
    "return_url": "https://myawesomevideo.com/928371",
-   "return_memo": "Thank you for your purchase!!"
+   "return_memo": "Thank you for your purchase!!", "auth": "dummy_password"
 }
 ```

 ## Success Response

-**Condition** : If everything is OK the Payment Ack confirming the completition of the payment including the return_url.
+**Condition** : If everything is OK, the Payment Ack confirming the completition of the payment including the return_url.

 **Code** : `200 OK`